 Food is the 3rd largest after-tax expense in the U.S and Canada, exceeded only by shelter and transport costs.
 Canadians spend 11% of after-tax income on food1 and the U.S. is similar at 10%.
-So don’t focus all your efforts on small expenses such as your $2 coffee until you optimize shelter, transport and food spending.
+It’s sensible to focus on these huge expense categories before stressing over small expenses such as your $2 coffee.

 Food spending relates to your habits.
 These include your cooking habits, shopping habits, food management habits (leftovers), and even your social habits.
-Tiny spending decisions add up over time to make a big difference.
+Tiny spending decisions add up over time to make a big difference, especially when invested.

 Here are 5 tips to spend less on food, from a guy who devours over 3000 calories each day for less than $200 CAD per month.